BSV

 Before the panel started to analyze how the BSV blockchain can help financial services, moderator Naeem Aslam pointed out that he is pretty new to Bitcoin SV and had a bit of trouble understanding the true history and role of Bitcoin.

 “This is my first BSV conference I am attending.
-I kind of stayed away because of something about Craig Wright, how he is the father of Bitcoin and everything else.
-And Patrick and I, we were discussing that.
+I kind of stayed away initially due to some controversies I heard about.
+Patrick and I were discussing that.
 Over the last day and a half, I have learned a lot about BSV (…).
 What I have learned is that BSV is really an enterprise solution.
 It is made for enterprises.
 So Patrick was telling me how sometimes the media portrays things completely differently,” Aslam said.

-What Aslam was referring to are the commercial attacks via media outlets that have been launched against Bitcoin inventor Dr. Craig Wright in the past.
-However, as more and more information about Dr. Wright and the true history of Bitcoin comes out, for example, with the outcome of the Kleiman v Wright court case, public perception is changing already—for the advancement of Bitcoin and its creator Dr. Wright.
+What Aslam was referring to are the commercial attacks via media outlets that have been launched against Dr. Craig Wright in the past.
+However, as more and more information about Dr. Wright and the true history of Bitcoin comes out, for example, with the outcome of the Kleiman v Wright court case, public perception is changing already—for the advancement of Bitcoin.
 It was important that Aslam gave this short introduction of himself and his journey to get to know the BSV blockchain, as it shows how fast Bitcoin SV is understood once true information finally gets through to the recipient.

 BSV blockchain as an enterprise-focused blockchain solution